divyaneela94-star/Python-coding_challenge/README.md

 A simple Python-based contact management system that allows users to store, view, search, and sort contact information using list methods and slicing.

-## 📂 Project Overview
+## 🎯 How It Works

+-The program asks for three student names and their grades.

+-It then asks for three hobbies and stores them in a set.

+-The hobby set is converted into a frozenset for safe long-term storage.

+-All collected data is displayed at the end.
+Project Overview

-This project demonstrates the use of 2D lists, sorting, slicing, and partial string matching in Python.
+-This project demonstrates the use of 2D lists, sorting, slicing, and partial string matching in Python.

-Each contact is stored as a list containing:
+## Each contact is stored as a list containing:

-Name
+-Name

-Phone Number
+-Phone Number

-Email Address
+-Email Address

-All contacts together form a 2D list.
+-All contacts together form a 2D list.

 ## ✨ Features
 ✔ Add a New Contact